 John L. Chatman, aka Peter Chatman, aka Memphis Slim, is covered in some depth on our Miracle and Hy-Tone pages.
 On Old Swing-Master 1010, which is derived from two of his 1947 sessions for Miracle, Slim (piano, vocals) was accompanied by Alex Atkins (alto sax), Ernest Cotton (tenor sax), and Ernest "Big" Crawford (bass).

 Egmont Sonderling also obtained two Miracle sides by Sonny Thompson's popular unit, which appared on Old Swing-Master 1011 as "The Fish-I" and "The Fish-II."
-These were actually recorded at two different sessions in 1949 with different bands.
+These were actually recorded at two sessions in 1949 with different bands.
 But the formula had proven remarkably successful when sides from two 1947 sessions were assembled into Thompson's two-sided hit "Long Gone," and Sonderling was not adverse to trying it again.

 We have heard occasional tales of releases appearing on Swing-Master, without the Old.
 We haven't seen any copies with such labels, but veteran collector Robert Javors recalls two Swing-Masters coming briefly into his possession in the 1970s when he was buying up 78s in large quantities and auctioning them off.
 One of these, he says, was a Swing-Master 10 (the Kitty Stevenson single with a different label).
 We are eager to hear from collectors who have 78s with this variant in their possession.

 Once Sonderling unloaded his pressing plant, Old Swing-Master's days were numbered.
 In June 1950 Billboard reported that Leonard Davis had jumped ship to the Chess operation (formerly Aristocrat; Leonard and Phil Chess had just renamed it).
 He was described as ex-sales manager at Old Swing-Master, which Billboard said was "once operated by Negro d.j.
 Al Benson and Egmont Sonderling" but had now folded.
 The following week, however, Billboard backtracked and said the label was not folding after all, according to Sonderling, who said that the firm was planning on releasing some sides by T-Bone Walker and Kitty Stevenson.
 But these never materialized.
 The operation was effectively dead when Leonard Davis departed.
-And if Sonderling had really wanted to release more Old Swing-Masters, now he would have had to pay someone else to press them.
+And now if Sonderling really wanted to release more Old Swing-Masters, he would have had to pay someone else to press them.

 The Master label, also in a wind-down phase, put out a little more Miracle-derived material in March 1950.
 Besides the items already mentioned, there were Master 1020 and Master 1030, both consisting of Memphis Slim sides not previously issued on Miracle.
 And there was a Jack Cooley single on Master 102, a mid-1950 release derived from Miracle's successor label Premium—see those pages for details.